 Since some features are tough to showcase, Polestar replaced a couple of them with Easter eggs.
 Instead of adjusting the fan speed, you can craft a beat, adding or removing sound by tapping each fan speed setting.
 If you click through to the car's camera, you get a brief top-down view of the Polestar 2 before playing a Polestar-themed variant of Space Invaders.

-Theis going to be mighty impressive with or without the fancy new telematics.
+The Polestar 2 is going to be mighty impressive with or without the fancy new telematics.
 This all-electric four-door is estimated to pack 400 horsepower with a range in the neighborhood of 300 miles.
-In terms of style, is a pretty good place to start.
+In terms of style, looking to Volvo's 40.2 concept from 2016 is a pretty good place to start.
 We're told it will debut in "the coming weeks," which could point to a 2019 Geneva Motor Show debut in March, if Polestar doesn't host its own private event before that.

 Polestar 1 PHEV looks sleek at its Geneva Motor Show rollout